 Vegetable oils have some of the highest levels of PUFAs, which (as we’ve seen from above) are the villains of natural testosterone.

-Studies have found that increased total fat intake boosts testosterone and increased saturated fatty-acids improve testosterone and more intake of monounsaturated fatty-acids enhance testosterone levels.
+Studies have found that increased total fat intake boosts testosterone and increased saturated fatty-acids improve testosterone and more intake of monounsaturated fatty-acids enhance levels of testosterone.